PIPL vs U.S. SEC Cybersecurity Rules

 Implementation Overview

-Phased rollout: incident reporting from Dec 2023 (SRCs June 2024); annual from FYE Dec 2023.
+Fully effective as of 2026.
+Rollout occurred from Dec 2023 (incident reporting) through June 2024 (for SRCs); annual disclosures began FYE Dec 2023.
 Involves gap analysis, materiality playbooks, cross-functional committees, IRP updates, TPRM enhancements, and XBRL readiness.
 Applies to all Exchange Act registrants; no certification, but SEC enforcement applies.

 Key Differences